Talha5t5/AR-Video/README.txt

 STEP 4 — Update the image→video mapping in code
    Open:  app/src/main/kotlin/com/example/arvideo/ArVideoActivity.kt
-   Find the `imageVideoMap` variable and update it:
+   Find the `videoConfig` variable and update it:

-     private val imageVideoMap = mapOf(
+     private val videoConfig = mapOf(
-         "poster"        to "videos/poster.mp4",
+         "poster" to VideoData(
+             displayName = "My Poster",
+             imageName   = "poster.jpg",
+             videoPath   = "videos/poster.mp4",
+             width       = 0.20f       // physical width in meters used by ARCore ),
-         "flyer"         to "videos/flyer.mp4",
+         "flyer" to VideoData(
-         "business_card" to "videos/business_card.mp4"
+             displayName = "My Flyer",
+             imageName   = "flyer.jpg",
+             videoPath   = "videos/flyer.mp4",
+             width       = 0.18f
          )
+     )

-   The KEY must match the image filename (without extension) used in arcoreimg.
+   • The MAP KEY (e.g. "poster") must match the image name stored in `ar_images.imgdb`.
+   • `imageName` is the filename in `assets/images/`.
+   • `videoPath` is the relative path inside the app assets videos folder, e.g. `videos/poster.mp4`.
+   • `width` should match the real‑world physical width you used when building the imgdb (or set it here and regenerate the database with the same values).

 STEP 5 — Build & run
    Open the project in Android Studio (Hedgehog 2023.1 or later).